sebastiaanluca/laravel-helpers/README.md

 ### is_logged_in

-Determine if there's a current user logged in or not.
+Determine if the current user is authenticated.

 ```php
 // When not authenticated